vdhoangson/vscode-php-namespace-helper/README.md

-    "phpNamespaceHelper.sortAlphabetically": false,      // Sort imports in alphabetical order instead of line length "phpNamespaceHelper.sortNatural": false,             // Sort imports using a 'natural order' algorithm "phpNamespaceHelper.leadingSeparator": true,         // Expand class with leading namespace separator "phpNamespaceHelper.highlightOnSave": false,         // Auto highlight not imported and not used when a file is saved "phpNamespaceHelper.highlightOnOpen": false          // Auto highlight not imported and not used when a file is opened }
+    "phpNamespaceHelper.sortAlphabetically": false,      // Sort imports in alphabetical order instead of line length "phpNamespaceHelper.sortNatural": false,             // Sort imports using a 'natural order' algorithm "phpNamespaceHelper.leadingSeparator": true,         // Expand class with leading namespace separator }
 ```